FranckLejzerowicz/Xmmvec/README.md

   - the columns of the matrix will be associated with options `1` (`-m1`, `-c1`, `-n1`, `-f1`, `-v1`).
   - the rows of the matrix will be associated with options `2` (`-m2`, `-c2`, `-n2`, `-f2`, `-v2`).

+* Parameters:
+  - `-p, --p-min-probability` (optional): set a threshold to remove co-occurrences associated with conditional probabilities below this threshold.
+  - `-n, --p-pair-number` (optional): a number of top co-occurrences to initialize the plot.
+  - `-col, --p-color-palette` (optional): color map for the heatmap of conditional probabilities (or ranked conditional probabilities).

 ## Outputs

 A vizualization file in html containing three interactive panels: